9elmaz9/calendar_app_angular/README.md

 TypeScript: For all the type safety goodness
 Node.js & npm: Package management and local development

-## 🎯 Conclusion

-Working on this **Calendar App Frontend** project has been a rewarding journey!
-Through the development process, I deepened my understanding of **Angular** and its powerful CLI tools, refined my skills in working with **TypeScript**, and learned how to efficiently integrate third-party libraries like **FullCalendar**.

-This project also provided valuable insights into responsive design and how to ensure that an app performs well across different devices and screen sizes.
-I encountered some challenges, particularly with monorepo configurations and StackBlitz quirks, but overcoming these obstacles has enhanced my problem-solving abilities and understanding of complex setups.

 ## 🌟 ALSO StackBlitz Benefits